microsoft/azure-pipelines-tasks/Tasks/AzureFileCopyV5/README.md

   * **Blob Prefix**: A prefix for the Blobs that can be used to filter the blobs like appending the Build number to the blobs, so that all the blobs with the same build number can be downloaded from the Container.

 * **Additional Arguments**: Additional [AzCopy.exe](https://azure.microsoft.com/en-us/documentation/articles/storage-use-azcopy/) arguments that will be applied for uploading to blob and same will be applied for downloading while copy to VM.
-  * **Blob Destination**: Supported additional arguments for copy to blob are /BlobType:, /Pattern:, /L, /Z, /XN, /A, /IA:, /XA:, /NC:, /DestType: and /SetContentType.
+  * **Blob Destination**: Supported additional arguments for copy to blob are listed in https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-copy?toc=/azure/storage/blobs/toc.json.

-  * **VM Destination**: Supported additional parameters for copy to VM are /Pattern:, /L, /NC: and /XN.
+  * **VM Destination**: Supported additional arguments for copy to blob are listed in https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-copy?toc=/azure/storage/blobs/toc.json.

 ### Output Variables